Netflix/dispatch/docs/security.md

 ---
 description: >-
   We take the security of Dispatch seriously.
-The following are a set of policies we have adopted to ensure that security issues are address in a timely fashion.
+The following are a set of policies we have adopted to ensure that security issues are addressed in a timely fashion.
 ---